 What makes the Academy different from other schools?

-The Academy provides a balanced education and so much more!
-The school promotes whole child development through the use of restorative practices, social and emotional learning with literacy connections, our Care and Hope Room, and school-wide morning meetings.
+The Academy promotes whole child development through the use of restorative practices, social and emotional learning with literacy connections, a Care and Hope Room, and school-wide morning meetings.

 “Success for us is that kids enjoy coming to school and are happy.
-When families and community members visit and tell us that they can tell that the environment supports children and teachers and families: that, to me, is a big success for us.” — Dr. Amie Snow, Director of Curriculum & Instruction
+When families and community members visit and tell us that they can tell that the environment supports children and teachers and families: that, to me, is a big success for us.” — Dr. Amie Snow, Interim Principal

 Balanced education and a supportive environment